Can I Claim For Tripping Over A Wire? – How To Claim – How Much Compensation

 - Useful Links

 If you have had a slip or trip resulting in an injury, you may be considering making a personal injury claim.
 If you tripped on loose wires at work, you will have an injury at work claim, probably against your employer, but potentially also against a contractor or third party – such as an external telecommunications supplier laying cables in your workplace.
 If you had a trip or fall in a public place, your claim will be against the landowner or council/local authority and, again, potentially also against a contractor or third party.
-For example, tripping over electrical cable from a temporary generator which have been laid across a pavement, going into a building, could result in claims against the council for personal injury, as well as against the generator supplier and the contractor doing the work in the building.
+For example, tripping over electrical cable from a temporary generator which has been laid across a pavement, going into a building, could result in claims against the council for personal injury, as well as against the generator supplier and the contractor doing the work in the building.
 The building owner and operator may also be liable for trailing wires compensation.

 As with other personal injury claims, your claim will include an amount of compensation for the injury itself, as well as compensation for loss of earnings for time spent off work, any care needs you may have had (including care provided by a family member during your recovery period), medical expenses (such as prescription costs or private physio costs), and any other out-of-pocket expenses.
 You can also claim for future losses – for example, if you can no longer do the same job due to your injury, or if you have ongoing medical or care needs.